spec-first/connexion/docs/index.rst

 Welcome to Connexion's documentation!
 =====================================

-Connexion is a spec-first Python web framework that automatically provides functionality based on an `OpenAPI`_ (or swagger) specification.
+Connexion is a Python web framework that makes spec-first and api-first development easy.
+You describe your API in an `OpenAPI`_ (or swagger) specification with as much detail as you want and Connexion will guarantee that it works as you specified.

 Connexion Features
 ------------------